saneletm/dotvim/README.md

 README.md
 -----------------------
-This is a repository for my linux configuration (SO, IT IS MISSNAMED) files which include
+This is a repository for my unix configuration (SO, IT IS MISSNAMED) files which include

  * vim